 Favorite mythical creature is the sirens.

-I am a lurker of forums in sites some years now.
-I have a very good knowledge of Odyssey/Iliad/Greek Mythogy /Lord of the Rings/Harry Potter/Star Trek and more, trivia.
-Message me if you want to discuss sth of them.
+I have a very good knowledge of Odyssey / Iliad/Greek Mythology /Lord of the Rings/Harry Potter/ Star Trek/ A Series of Unfortunate Events and more, trivia.
+Message me if you want to discuss something of them.

 That's it.
 You may now go look at someone else's profile.
 Some are funny, some are boring and some are useful.